missionpinball/mpf-docs/tutorial/18_shots.rst

        s_flipper_lower_right_active:
            potato: -2

-We changed the name of the event for the first scoring entry from "my_first_shot_hit" to "my_first_shot_my_first_profile_unlit_hit".
+We changed the name of the event for the first variable_player entry from "my_first_shot_hit" to "my_first_shot_my_first_profile_unlit_hit".
 This means those 100 points will only be added if that shot is hit while it has the "my_first_profile" applied AND while that profile is in the state "unlit".